Interxion’s David Ruberg wins Europe’s best data centre industry CEO

 The European CEO Awards took place this week to celebrate the key figures at the helm of corporations that are driving innovation, encouraging positive growth, and exemplifying strong strategy and commitment.

-In the ‘Data Centre and Cloud Industry’ sector, data centre colocation provider Interxion came up trumps with its CEO David Ruberg taking home the award from European CEO.
+In the ‘Data Center and Cloud Industry' sector, data center colocation provider Interxion came up trumps with its CEO David Ruberg taking home the award from European CEO.

 Ruberg has been working with Interxion for more than 15 years and has held the CEO role for the last 10.
 The company has maintained steady growth in revenue, profit, customer base, and employee development throughout his tenure.